Drive Video Editor

 • Real-Time Dashboards: Giving management immediate insight into how Drive Video Editor outcomes improve minute by minute.

-• Machine-Assisted Decision Making: Letting trained algorithms parse variables, then providing the next logical steps or potential pathways.
+• Machine-Assisted Decision Making: Letting analytics engines parse probabilities, then automating the next logical steps or potential course corrections.

 MONETIZATION & PROFESSIONAL GROWTH